 Some explanations on parallelization: There are two parallel modes in which the interface can act.
 In the first mode, the wave function and expectation values are calculated serially first, and then all analytical gradients are computed in parallel, over the given number of CPUs.
 If the number of CPUs is one, then still the interface prepares independent computations for each gradient, and runs those sequentially on one CPU.
 If the given number of CPUs is negative or zero, then the gradients are not prepared as separate MOLCAS calculations, but together with the other quantities.
 The latter variant has less overhead, but is only recommended if the user is sure that the gradient calculations (MCLR) will converge in virtually all cases.
 If MCLR does not converge occasionally, it is advisable to use NCPU=1 instead of NCPU ≤ 0 .
+The interface will then try to rerun MCLR until it converges.

 In the second parallelization mode, used for numerical gradients, the central point is calculated first and then all displacements are computed in parallel.
-This mode will be used for gradients on CASPT2, MS-CASPT2 and Cholesky-CASSCF level as well as for spin-orbit/dipole moment derivatives on all levels.
+This mode will be used for gradients on CASPT2, MS-CASPT2 and XMS-PDFT level, for spin-orbit/dipole moment derivatives on all levels, and with PCM on all levels.
 In this mode there is no distinction between NCPU=1 and NCPU ≤ 0 .
 Note that numerical gradients are always automatically computed for all states or state-pairs.
-Hence, in numerical-gradient mode there is no advantage of using the grad_select keyword in sharc.x.
+Hence, in numerical-gradient mode there is no advantage of using the grad_select keyword in